corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-contracts.md

 * Group similar states to validate them as a group; for example, to impose a rule on the combined value of all the cash states.

-A transaction that is not contractually valid is not a valid proposal to update the ledger, and thus can never be committed to the ledger.
-In this way, contracts impose rules on the evolution of states over time that are independent of the willingness of the required signers to sign a given transaction.

 Transaction verification must be *deterministic*.
-A contract should either **always accept** or **always reject** a given transaction.
+A contract should either *always accept* or *always reject* a given transaction.
 For example, transaction validity cannot depend on the time at which validation is conducted or the amount of information the peer running the contract holds.
 This is a necessary condition to ensure that all peers on the network reach consensus regarding the validity of a given ledger update.